SwinIoTLab/SenShaMart/README.md

 ##### Compensation
   This transaction is a witness voting that an integration has been completed but the sensor misbehaved and the buyer should be compensated
-### Dashboard
+### User Interface
-The dashboard runs ontop of the the blockchain to ensure its self-managment.
+The User Interface runs on top of the the blockchain to ensure its self-managment.
 The dashboard provides several services for sensor providers and IoT client applications in two modes (Easy-to-use mode and Expert mode). the dashboard provides an easy to use services  some:

 ### Sensors